csmig/stig-manager/docs/user-guide/user-guide.rst

 Grants Tab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This Tab displays all the Users who have access to some portion of this Collection.
+This Tab displays all the Users and Groups have been given a Grant to some portion of this Collection.

-User Grants can be added or removed using toolbar buttons at the top of this Panel.
-Double-clicking a Grant will allow you to modify the Grant.
-When creating or modifying a Grant, typing into the Username field will display a filtered droplist of the available users.
+User/Group Grants can be added or removed using toolbar buttons at the top of this Panel.
+When hovering over a Grant, click the "pen" icon to change the User or Role associated with the Grant.
+Click the "target" icon to change the Access Control List associated with the Grant.
+Click the "trash" icon to remove the Grant.

-See :term:`User` for more info about these Access Levels.
+See the :ref:`Roles and Access<roles-and-access>` section for more information about Grants, Roles, and Access Control.

 .. thumbnail:: /assets/images/collection-manage-grants-user-pulldown.png
       :width: 50%